thrivinginacademia/grantwriting/README.md

 ***
 # Constructing a flow of logic
+The body of your proposal should follow a logical path and address the following points, as described in *The Grant Application Writer's Workbook: National Science Foundation - FastLane Version, Part Two, Chapter 7 Online: Create a Bullet Outline for your Overview and Obectives Section,* available for download [here:](http://www.grantcentral.com/downloads-nsf/)
+* Introduction
+*
+*
+*

+Intro paragraph
+Opening sentence
+-arresting
+-program relevant
+-important (not truism)

+Current knowledge
+-2-3 sentences
+-inform reviewers of current state of knowledge -oldest → newest
+-establish yourself as expert

+Gap in knowledge
+-next step needed to advance field
+-important problem, blocking progress

+Long-term goal
+-continuum of research

+Overall objective
+-what will be accomplished
+-links to gap

 ![From The Grant Application Writer's Workbook: National Science Foundation - FastLane Version, Chapter 7 Online: Create a Bullet Outline for your Overview and Objectives Section.](images/logic.JPG)
 *From The Grant Application Writer's Workbook: National Science Foundation - FastLane Version, Chapter 7 Online: Create a Bullet Outline for your Overview and Objectives Section.*